wu-thomas/wu-thomas.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoc at Oak Ridge National Laboratory
+subtitle:

 profile:
   align: right
   image: yunhan_photo.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>Oak Ridge</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page